abhilashjp/lookupapp/docs/tax-identification-number/finland.md

 ## Henkilötunnus (HETU)

 The HETU, also known as the Social Security number, is assigned at birth or immigration by the Population Register Centre of Finland.
 It comprises 11 characters for individuals, including 6 digits, 1 character (+, -, or A), 3 digits, and 1 alphanumeric character.
 The 7th character denotes the century of birth, with + indicating birth between 1800-1899, - for 1900-1999, and A for 2000-.
 This character is crucial, mandatorily recorded and reported in all records.
-Gain insights into HETU details, its format, and significance in records for precise information retrieval.

 <table align="center" border="0px" border-color="#dedede"><tr><td>
   <img src="/docs/img/taxid/finland-id.PNG" alt="Identity card (Henkilökortti)"/>